 |Orient Star Diver||RE-AU0307E||$650|

 Where To Buy Orient Watches?

-Orient watches can be purchased on the brand’s website.
-Aside from seeing the watches categorized under collections, you will also be able to easily find the perfect watch using different shop categories on the website.
+You can purchase Orient watches on the brand’s website.
+Aside from seeing the watches categorized under collections, you will also easily find the perfect watch using different shop categories on the website.

-This page, for instance, has the new arrivals section where you will see some of the latest models, and the closeout section, which will take you to a page of watches that are on sale.
-If you’d like to see it worn by other people, there are also categories that will allow you to explore the different looks of people on social media.
+This page, for instance, has the new arrivals section where you will see some of the latest models and the closeout section, which will take you to a page of watches that are on sale.
+If you’d like to see it worn by other people, some categories will allow you to explore the different looks of people on social media.

 If you’d like to go watch shopping in an actual store, you can also visit this site to locate Orient branches anywhere in the world.

 The short answer is, no, Orient is not a luxury watch brand.

 Although Orient has a long history of watchmaking and even some own in-house calibers, the brand doesn’t meet the definition of a luxury watch.
 Orient is a well-respected Japanese brand that makes quality, affordable watches.
 While Orient is a level above fashion watches, they do not meet the criteria for luxury or “Haute horology.”